 Although cutting down a tree may sound simple, there are several risks involved especially with the height and weight of the tree as well as the tools involved to cut it down.
 Tree felling should be done only by people with the right training and skills.
 Felling operations should be planned carefully before the operations itself.
 This includes a complete risk assessment report containing the plan of action for emergency contingencies.
 Less than a hundred people have died from tree felling and more people have sustained injuries from it.

-If you insist on felling the tree without the help of experts, the first thing that you must do is clear the area of all obstacles to ensure safety and allow you to move more comfortably.
+If you insist on felling the tree surgery without the help of experts, the first thing that you must do is clear the area of all obstacles to ensure safety and allow you to move more comfortably we do suggest you pay the skilled tree surgeons for any trimming or tree felling.
 Start removing the tree’s lower branches to gain better access to the entire tree.
 Your escape route should not be behind the tree and make sure to start felling the tree in the direction where it naturally leans.
 The initial cut will determine the direction where the tree will fall, and it should not exceed one-fourth of the tree’s diameter.
 As soon as the tree begins to fall, you should move away quickly in the opposite direction.